What I Am: Background

+On the "choke me in the shallow water" lyric, she said, "That's the part that was irritating about the class.
+Everybody was getting so deep in terms of making things up—'Does this mean this and does that mean that?'
+I was just irritated, like, just kill me now before I get out there and lose myself and my sense of who I am."

 Composition

 "What I Am" is written in the key of B minor in 4/4 time with a tempo of 89 beats per minute.
 The song follows a chord progression of Bsus2–Dsus2–Asus2, and the vocals span from G3 to B4.